-- Firres (2017 – present): A set of software artefacts made available along with 3 papers for ensuring reproducibility.
+- Firres (2017 – 2021): A set of software artefacts made available along with 3 papers for ensuring reproducibility.
 These software use statistics and artificial intelligence techniques to gather insights about public vulnerabilities (from the CVE database) without relying on their metadata.
 There are 3 versions of Firres: (i) Firres-ressi: a companion software to our paper in RESSI 2019, Firres-noms: a companion software of our paper in NOMS 2020, using the TF-IDF algorithm to map software vulnerabilities to their most probable software entry (from the CPE database), and (iii) Firres-ares: a companion software to our paper in ARES 2020, which allows to predict the severity (CVSS vector) of a vulnerability at disclosure.
 Firres software is distributed under the AGPL-3.0 open source license.
-C. Elbaz developed the software as part of his PhD work I co-supervised with L. Rilling.
+C. Elbaz developed this software as part of his PhD work I co-supervised with L. Rilling.

 - DataInt (2017 – 2019): Blockchain-based remote data integrity checking tool.
 This software has been developed in collaboration with Sean Peisert from LBNL as part of the DALHIS associate team.
 It is used to perform remote data integrity checking without relying on a single third party.
 In order to remove the trusted third party the tool relies on the distributed ledger (blockchain) technology.
 The ledger is used to store evidences (in the form of hash values for the files to be checked for their integrity).
 These values are used as an input in the integrity checking mechanism.
 This tool uses the Hyperledger Fabric as blockchain technology and a simple Python-based HTTP server application with functionalities to upload and download files to a server (PoC software).
 This software was developed by Amir Teshome Wonjiga in the framework of his PhD thesis I co-supervised (PoC software).